 Renaissance Roots

-Leonardo da Vinci’s sfumato technique, a subtle blending of light and shadow, gave his paintings an ethereal quality.
-His famous work, “The Last Supper,” demonstrates how chiaroscuro could be used to direct the viewer’s attention and create a sense of divine presence.
-The soft, diffused lighting in the painting envelops the figures, creating a mystical atmosphere that enhances the spiritual narrative of the scene.
+Leonardo da Vinci’s subtle blending of light and shadow gave his paintings an ethereal quality.
+His famous work, The Last Supper, demonstrates how chiaroscuro can be used to direct the viewer’s attention and create a sense of divine presence.
+The soft, diffused lighting envelops the figures, emphasizing their three-dimensionality and guiding focus toward Christ at the center.
+In contrast, the darker background enhances this effect, allowing the illuminated figures to stand out while also adding depth to the composition.
+Rather than relying on stark contrasts, da Vinci’s use of chiaroscuro achieves a harmonious balance, reinforcing the painting’s serene yet dramatic atmosphere.

 Baroque Brilliance